TinySadPotatoe/kottans-frontend/README.md

 I used to work with Linux, but some things - new for me.
 I hope, what learn even more new.
 HTTP - it's hard, many new definitions.
 But I think that over time I will understand this much better.

+## Git Collaboration
+It was not so difficult to get used to the huge number of examples.
+I am sure I will often refer to this section for clarifications.